techidaily/site-games-able/source/_posts/perfect-pitch-turn-off-series-s-shakes.md

 ![A screenshot of an Xbox Wireless Controller Profile on Xbox Series X](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/controller-profile.jpg)

  But aside from the practical caveats of altering controller vibration, the most common way you might otherwise be hindered is due to physical issues with a controller.
-A build-up of dirt, for instance, can cause stick drift or non-responsive vibration motors, and you may need to[take your Xbox controller apart](https://www.makeuseof.com/xbox-series-xs-controller-how-to-take-apart/) to fix any vibration problem.
+A build-up of dirt, for instance, can cause stick drift or non-responsive vibration motors, and you may need to [take your Xbox controller apart](https://www.makeuseof.com/xbox-series-xs-controller-how-to-take-apart/) to fix any vibration problem.

 ## How to Disable Controller Vibration on Xbox Series X|S